bhrnjica/daany/README.md

 *[Daany Developer Guide](/docs/DevGuide/developer_guide.md)* - complete guide for developers.

+# Software Requiremens
+The lates version of the library is built on Standard2.1 and supports .NET Core 3.0.
+The library is not available for .NET Framework 4.8 and below.
+In case you want to use this library on .NET Framework and Standard 2.0, use older version v0.3.*.

 # Data Frame

 Daany ``DataFrame`` implementation follows the .NET coding paradigm rather than Pandas look and feel.
 The ``DataFrame`` implementation try to fill the gap in ML.NET data preparation phase, and it can be easely passed to ML.NET pipeline.
 The ``DataFrame`` does not require for any class type implementation prior to data loading and transformation.